 Are these all original recipes, or what?

-In general, yes, most of the recipes I post are original ones that I’ve developed myself.
-I occasionally modify recipes that I’ve found somewhere else, and when that is the case, there will be a notation with the recipe, giving the source of the recipe and a link back when applicable.
-I take recipe citation seriously and always try my best to credit the original source, but in the early days of this blog I was still learning best practices and there might be things I’ve overlooked.
-If you spot a recipe that you think is improperly sourced, please send me an email and I’ll correct it.
+Most of the recipes I post are original ones that I’ve developed myself.
+I occasionally modify recipes that I’ve found somewhere else (or a friend has shared with me), and when that is the case, there will be a notation with the recipe, giving the source of the recipe and a link back when applicable.

 Can I use your recipe and/or pictures on my site?
 Can I link to one of your recipes?

-Links are always appreciated, and there’s no need to ask—thank you for the link love!
+Links are always appreciated, and there’s no need to ask—thank you for loving and wanting to share my recipes – I am so honored!
 If you want to post my pictures or recipes on my site, please read and follow the guidelines in my Recipe and Photo Usage Policy.
 I appreciate that you want to share my content, and I thank you in advance for following my guidelines.

 Can I substitute X ingredient in your recipe?
 How about Y?
 What if I substitute All The Things?

-I have only tested the recipe using the ingredients I’ve listed, so I can’t guarantee the recipe will work (or be palatable) if you make any changes.
+I have only tested the recipe using the ingredients I’ve listed, so I can’t guarantee the recipe will work (or any good y’all) if you make any changes.
 Unfortunately I don’t have the time to test the recipes using alternate ingredients, and I can’t always predict whether a substitution will work or not.
 If you do successfully make substitutions, I’d love it if you’d leave a comment on that post letting others know what works.